ubz1/STARTUP2-repro-in-k8s/README.md

 create the conditions where you can add the slow node (= the pod created by "deploy-04s.yaml")

-if there is enough sample data the slow node will be in STARTUP2 for long enough to test election behavior.
+if there is enough sample data the slow node, once added, will be in STARTUP2 for long enough to test election behavior:

-# add a new node, it will be slow

 # experiment 1:
 ```